Know The Interesting Facts About fashion By Gurukul Institution.

 The word ‘jeans’ came from the word ‘genes’, the local term for Genoan sailors who used to wear cotton pants then.

-Shoes are considered dirty in the Arab culture because they are in direct contact with the ground and cover the foot.
-It is considered as offensive to show one’s shoes sole and throwing shoe at someone is taken as extreme grave insult.
+Shoes are considered dirty in Arab culture because they are in direct contact with the ground and cover the foot.
+It is considered offensive to show one’s shoe sole and throwing a shoe at someone is taken as an extreme grave insult.

-Dolls were used as fashion models before 1853
+4. Dolls were used as Fashion Models before 1853

-Since the 15th century, fashion designers represent new clothing line by making small version or doll cloth version to put on small dolls.
+Since the 15th century, fashion designers represent the new clothing lines by making small versions or doll cloth versions to put on small dolls.
 Did you know the reason behind this fashion fun fact?
-Believe us it is interesting- because there were no real human fashion model until at that time.
+Believe us it is interesting- because there were no real human fashion models until at that time.

 High-heeled footwear has been present since the 16th century, but it used to be worn as a status symbol by both men and women.
 By the 1580s, men started to wear high heels for extra stability in riding horses, as it keeps the foot from slipping in stirrups.